Harvey-Perkins/1418-rocket-sim/tests/note.md

-One folder per module that we write, with programs to test each
+One folder per module that we write, with programs to test each module